Interview with Catamaran Literary Magazine editor Zack Rogow

 Mary: What are you looking for as Poetry Editor?

 Zack: I’m looking for work both by writers whose careers I’ve followed and admired over the years and new writers I’ve never heard of or writers people recommend to me.
 It’s surprising how much of the poetry we’ve published has come over the transom through the submissions interface on our website.
 Good writers have found the magazine and have responded to the themes in it.

 Mary: Thanks, Zack.
 It’s been a pleasure talking to you.

 Zack Rogow’s poems have appeared in a variety of magazines from American Poetry Review to ZYZZYVA.
-He is the editor of an anthology of U.S. poetry, The Face of Poetry, which was the culmination of his 15 years presenting national poets at the Lunch Poems Reading Series at UC Berkeley.
+He is the editor of an anthology of U.S. poetry, The Face of Poetry, which was the culmination of his 9 years of presenting national poets at the Lunch Poems Reading Series at UC Berkeley.
 He currently teaches at two graduate writing programs: the low-residency MFA at the University of Alaska, Anchorage, and the MFA at California College of the Arts.
 He has an MA in English from City College, City University of New York, and a BA in English from Yale University.
 Zack’s new chapbook Voices Carved from Obsidian will be available from Deconstructed Artichoke Press in Winter 2014.
 To obtain copies before that date, please contact Zack by email at email@example.com